 #2 Nuts – I am less down on nuts than I was last year.
 See the post Nuts, PUFA and Vitamin E for an explanation.
 I still minimize their consumption, because I tend to overeat them when they are around.

 #3 Oranges, Tangerines – I’ve moved these foods off the Avoid list as I am less repulsed by their smell.
 Still not a fan.
 Maybe someday.
 For a background explanation, see Why I Don’t Like Oranges.

-The only reason it is on the neutral list is because it can be easy to over consume and it can displace more nutrient dense calories (nutritional alpa).
+The only reason it is on the neutral list is that it can be easy to overconsume and it can displace more nutrient-dense calories (nutritional alpha).
 But eating sugar when your nutrient demands are met and you aren’t in caloric surplus is fine and can even be beneficial.
 I’ve used sugar to increase appetite to gain muscle and used to help my sleep.